cperaltab/ADAPT/_teaching/2014-spring-teaching-1.md

 location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.
+TESTING THIS!!!

 Heading 1
 ======

+TESTING

 Heading 2
 ======